 Lin Cui is a Professor of Strategy and International Business at the Research School of Management.
 Lin’s research interests include international business strategies and business innovation/entrepreneurship.
 His recent research investigates the impacts of institutional environment, business network and governance structure, and firm resources and strategic leadership on firm strategies and performance.
 Lin’s work has been funded through major competitive research grant schemes and published in renowned academic journals including Journal of International Business Studies, Strategic Management Journal, Journal of World Business and Organization Studies among other.
-Lin is a member of ARC College of Experts, and serves as senior editor and editorial board member of leading International Business journals such as Journal of International Business Studies, International Business Review, and Journal of International Management.
+Lin is a member of ARC College of Experts, and serves on the editorial boards of leading scholarly journals such as Journal of International Business Studies, Journal of Management Studies, Journal of World Business, and others.

 Chen, L., Wang, M., Cui, L., & Li, S. 2021.
 Experience base, strategy-by-doing and new product performance.
 Strategic Management Journal, 42(7): 1379-1398.

 Wang, D., Cui, L., Vu, T., & Feng, T. 2020.
 Political capital and MNE responses to institutional voids: The case of Chinese state-owned enterprises in Africa.
 Organization Studies, https://doi.org/10.1177/0170840620954011

 Cui, L. & Xu, Y. 2019.
 Outward FDI and profitability of emerging economy firms: Diversifying from home resource dependence in early stage internationalization.
 Journal of World Business, 54(4): 372-386.

 Hu, H.W., Cui, L., & Aulakh, P. 2019.
 State capitalism and performance persistence of business group affiliated firms: A comparative study of China and India.
 Journal of International Business Studies, 50(2): 193-222.